unzagi/ConfigurationAutomation4NADs/README.md

 	set interfaces {{ iface_wan_name }} unit [SEC_WAN_VLAN] vlan-id [SEC_WAN_VLAN] family inet address [SEC_WAN_IP]/31
 	# < ------------ configuration end ------------>

-3. Save this config as a .jinja2 file - with the naming convention of ##.jinja2 - where ## represents the NADS project template number i.e. JU01.jinja2
+3. Save this config as a .jinja2 file - with the naming convention of ##.jinja2 - where ## represents the NADS project template i.e. JU01.jinja2

 Generate the Python Variable file
 ---------------------------------

 1. In the next step of this process you will need to create a variable python config file.
-I've already created a python template file (ready to clone) in the template folder which looks like:
+I've already created a python template file in the template folder which looks like:
 ```python
 # Import python time module
 import time